-Transfers between funds relate to the use of unrestricted reserves to cover the GAG deficit in year and the repayment of the deficit transferred on conversion.
+Transfers between funds relate to the use of unrestricted reserves to cover the GAG deficit in year and the repayment of the salix loan.

-Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2023.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG it could carry forward at 31 August 2024.